isrvoid/nadam/README.md

 ## Nadam - Named Data Messaging
 ### About
 Nadam is a definition rather than a library.
-Any tranmitted message has to be known to both communicating sides.
+Any transmitted message has to be known to both communicating sides.
 Not every participant needs to be aware of all existing message types.
 A 1:n server:clients arrangement is possible, where a client would communicate using only a subset of available messages.